cognitive-metascience/.github/profile/README.md

 ## Papers and preprints

+- Miłkowski, M. (2023).
+Cognitive Metascience: A New Approach to the Study of Theories.
+PsyArXiv. <https://doi.org/10.31234/osf.io/xvyz3>

+> This paper presents the cognitive metascience approach, in particular the account of scientific theories in terms of cognitive artifacts whose contents are not fully accountable for in terms of data.
+It's forthcoming in the Polish *Review of Psychology*, vol. 66, issue 1 (2023).

 -   Hensel, W. M., Miłkowski, M., & Nowakowski, P. (2022).
 Without more theory, psychology will be a headless rider. *Behavioral and Brain Sciences*, *45*, e20. <https://doi.org/10.1017/S0140525X21000212>

 > In this commentary to Yarkoni's paper, we argue that psychology needs more explicit theory development, which can start from fairly mundane claims.